-- 1. Complete an Application for Enrollment online with the required non-refundable application fee before the semester deadlines.
-The application fee is \$50.00. - 2.
+- 1. Complete an Application for Enrollment online free of charge. - 2.
 Applicants that have earned greater than 30 semester credits are required to submit transcripts from each academic institution(s) where credits were earned. - 3.
-Applicants that have less than 30 semester credits are required to submit transcripts from high school or GED, each academic institution(s) where credits were earned and Scholastic Aptitude Test (SAT) or American College Test (ACT) scores sent to the College.
-At this time, the College does not require the writing section of the SAT or ACT for acceptance decisions. - 4.
+Applicants that have less than 30 semester credits are required to submit transcripts from high school or GED, each academic institution(s) where credits were earned, and SAT or ACT scores if you have them. - 4.
 May be required to take a Math and Writing Placement Test at PNWCC.

 The final official transcript containing dates of graduation, grade point average, and class standing is required prior to enrolling in classes.
-This transcript must be sent directly to the college from the issuing institution.
+This transcript must be sent directly to the college from the issuing institution to transcripts@pnwcc.edu.